About Blocked Sites

 Auto-Blocked Sites/Temporary Blocked Sites List

-To automatically block sites that send denied traffic, see Block Sites Temporarily with Policy Settings.
+To automatically block connections from sites that send denied traffic, see Block Sites Temporarily with Policy Settings.

 You can also automatically block sites that are the source of packets that do not match any policy rule.
 For more information, see About Unhandled Packets.